Stanley, Falkland Islands

 Falkland Islands Government

 The new facility is intended as a focal point and a new model of care to serve the people of the Falkland Islands, whilst developing a new way forward for their aging and vulnerable population.
+The facility will provide excellent independent living facilities for the frail and elderly, as well as those living with a disability, learning difficulty or those in need of dementia care.

 The Falkland Islands, Stanley, is a picturesque island with unhindered views of the South Atlantic Ocean providing the perfect setting for an architecture of healthcare that is both contemporary yet respectful to the sensitive surrounding.